Information topologies on non-commutative state spaces: Analysis on the state space

 Now we use a monotonicity argument.
 It is clear that $\rho/\lambda^+(\rho)\preceq s(\rho)$ holds and by assumption we have $s(\rho)\preceq s(\sigma)$.
 If $\lambda>0$ is the smallest non-zero eigenvalue of $\sigma$ then $\lambda s(\sigma)\preceq\sigma$.
 Hence $0\preceq\tfrac{\lambda}{\lambda^+(\rho)}\rho\preceq\sigma$.
 For all $i\in\bN$ we have $\log^{[p_i]}(p_i\tau_i)\preceq 0$ hence

 proves $\lim_{i\to\infty}\tr\rho\log^{[p_i]}(p_i\tau_i)=0$.
 Now

 completes the proof. $\Box$\\

 The following statement is used in Proposition~\ref{pro:pert_R} to set up the mean value chart of an exponential family and in Lemma~\ref{lem:e-limits} to study rI-closures of exponential families.
-Part~1 is used implicitly in Lemma~7 in \cite{Wichmann}. \begin{Lem} \begin{enumerate}[1.] \item Let $(x_j)_{j\in\bN}\subset\sa\setminus\{0\}$ such that $\lim_{j\to\infty}\|x_j\|=\infty$.
+Part~1 is used implicitly in Lemma~7 in \cite{Wichmann}. \begin{Lem} ~ \begin{enumerate}[1.] \item Let $(x_j)_{j\in\bN}\subset\sa\setminus\{0\}$ such that $\lim_{j\to\infty}\|x_j\|=\infty$.
 We assume there exist $u,a\in\sa$ such that $\lim_{j\to\infty}\frac{x_j}{\|x_j\|}=u$ and $\lim_{j\to\infty}\exp_\cA(x_j)=a$.
 Then ${\rm spec}_\cA(u)\subset(-\infty,0]$ and $s(a)\preceq k_\cA(u)$. \item Let $\theta,u\in\sa$ such that ${\rm spec}_\cA(u)\subset(-\infty,0]$.
 Then

-\end{enumerate} \end{Lem} {\em Proof:\/} The strategy in the first part is to consider $y_j:=\frac{x_j}{\|x_j\|}$ as perturbations of $u$ and to estimate spectral values of $e^{x_j}$ in suitable compressed subalgebras.
+\end{enumerate} \end{Lem} {\em Proof:\/} Using a C*-algebra embedding we can assume $\id=\id_n$ in the proof.
+Then eigenvalues can be used in $\cA$.
+The strategy in the first part is to consider $y_j:=\frac{x_j}{\|x_j\|}$ as perturbations of $u$ and to estimate spectral values of $e^{x_j}$ in suitable compressed subalgebras.
 We choose disjoint circular curves $\Gamma_\lambda$ in the complex plane about the eigenvalues $\lambda\in{\rm spec}(u)$.
 Using Weyl's perturbation theorem (\ref{eq:weyl}), the projections in (\ref{eq:res_projection})

 are defined for large $j$.
 Let $\lambda\in{\rm spec}(u)$ and $\lambda\neq 0$.
 The projection $Q^\lambda(x_j)$ is a sum of spectral projections of $x_j$ in ${\rm Mat}(n,\bC)$ for non-zero eigenvalues of $x_j$, so $Q^\lambda(x_j)\in\cA$ by Remark~\ref{rem:spectral_form}.2.
 We consider functional calculus in the compressed algebra $Q^\lambda(x_j)\cA Q^\lambda(x_j)$,